Watch the City Council meeting on YouTube at 7:00 p.m.

 In October 2017, San Rafael City Council also adopted Municipal Code Chapter 11.60, which, in accordance with California Streets and Highway Code Section 5610, confirms that the responsibility of sidewalk maintenance lies with the adjacent property owner.

-In conjunction with the adoption of Municipal Code Chapter 11.60, the City Council called for the development of a pilot program which attempts to share the financial burden associated with sidewalk maintenance between the City and the property owners, and encourages repairs to get done Citywide.
-This is the first year of that pilot program.
+In conjunction with the adoption of Municipal Code Chapter 11.60, the City Council called for the development of a pilot program which attempted to share the financial burden associated with sidewalk maintenance between the City and the property owners and encourages repairs to get done Citywide.

 You must be a property owner within incorporated San Rafael (applications may not be submitted by renters).
 Each property (APN) is able to submit one application.
 If one property owner owns multiple properties within San Rafael, each property may apply for the program separately.